-So, clearly, your branding is important.
+So, clearly your nonprofit branding is important.
 But how do you develop different initiatives while keeping your branding consistent?

 Define Your Brand Pillars

-Defining your pillars is step one to ensuring brand consistency; if you don’t know who you are or what defines your brand, how can you make sure the branding you’re developing is in line with your ultimate goals?
+Defining your pillars is step one to ensuring brand consistency.
+If you don’t know who you are or what defines your organization, how can you make sure the branding you’re developing is in line with your ultimate goals?

 Create a Brand Style Guide

-Defining your brand pillars is a great first step, but it’s also vague.
-If you want to make sure your branding is consistent, you need to take it a step further and develop a brand style guide.
+Defining your brand pillars is an essential first step, but it’s also vague.
+If you want to make sure your nonprofit branding is consistent, you need to take it a step further and develop a brand style guide.

-Your brand style guide is the DNA of your organization; it outlines all the essential elements of your branding, like your brand color palette, fonts, tone and voice, and approved logos.
+Your brand style guide is the DNA of your organization.
+It outlines all the elements of your branding – like your brand color palette, fonts, tone and voice, and approved logos.
 It should also include information about your organization, your brand pillars, and your brand story.

 Your brand style guide is key because it gives everyone you work with on your branding — whether it’s an in-house designer or an outsourced team — a breakdown of your branding elements.
 It makes sure everyone is on the same page and that all of your initiatives follow the basic guidelines of your branding.